MiSTer-devel/ADCTest_MiSTer/Readme.md

 The core is simple enough that any developer interested in working with ADC - or creating their own core - may wish to consult the code, comparing it against the "Template-MiSTer" core, from which it is derived.

-At present, this core is written to support only mono input, although it could be extended to stereo.
-For mono input, the signal is conveyed through the tip of the 3.5mm plug (ground is the large section of the shank of the plug).
+This core is now written to support stereoo input, with RED signifying the RIGHT channel, and WHITE signifying the LEFT channel (as per convention).
+For the LEFT channel input, the signal is conveyed through the tip of the 3.5mm plug, the RIGHT channel is the mid-section 'sleeve' on the plug (and ground is the large section of the shank of the plug).

 ## Technical Details